 Experience in leadership is possible in a number of ways at School but most obviously through the Prefect system.

-There are no facilities for student parking at School and students are strongly advised not to use private vehicles to travel to and from School or between BWS and SWGS.
+There are no facilities for student parking at School.
 Britford Lane and the Friary must never be used for private parking.
 Bike shelters are provided on site and Sixth Formers may leave bikes overnight.
 It is advisable they are locked securely.

-Mrs Armstrong is the School's independent Careers Adviser.
-Students can arrange an appointment by emailing her or by completing the interview request sheet in the Sixth Form Office.
+Mrs Armstrong is the School's Careers Adviser.
+Students can arrange an appointment by emailing or messaging her.

 Financial Support - the 16-19 Bursary